arnaudon/simplicial-kuramoto/README.md

 # Installation

-To install, clone the repository, and run in the main folder (it will appear on pypi soon):
+To install, it is on pypi.org, hence just do:
 ```
 pip install simplicial-kuramoto
 ```